brandtdamman/png-opacity-message/CONTRIBUTING.md

-# Contributing to <REPO>
+# Contributing to PNG Opacity Message

-Welcome and thanks for considering to contribute to <REPO>.
+Welcome and thanks for considering to contribute to PNG Opacity Message.
 This document outlines some general guidelines related to how to best contribute to the project.
 When you're ready to contribute towards the project, please feel free to prepare a pull request.